FinchesBird Blog

 Lastly, a hen can sometimes abandon her eggs due to having too many unfertilized ones in her clutch.
 This can happen if there is an infertile male present to fertilize the eggs or if the hen simply didn’t have enough time to fertilize all of her eggs before they hatched.

-See also The Rainbow Cockatoo
+See also Penny the Cockatoo

 Overcrowding